Artiom Tsepotan

-Artiom Tsepotan (Артем Цепотан; born 9 April 1978 in Kharkiv) is a Ukrainian chess player holding the title of International master.
+Artiom Tsepotan (Артем Цепотан; born 9 April 1978) is a Ukrainian chess player holding the title of International master.

-He attended the Kharkiv chess school (Харківська шахова школа) under the guidance of Boris Khanukov.
+He attended the Kharkiv chess school under the guidance of Boris Khanukov.
 In 2000 he obtained a degree in education at the Kharkiv National Pedagogical University.

 He won the Kharkiv city junior championship U20 in 1996 and placed third in the Beirut open in 1998.

 For many years an instructor at the Kharkiv chess school, in the first years 2000 he was the coach of Anna Ushenina, who won the Women's World Championship 2012 in Khanty-Mansiysk.